ummtushar/jbc090/README.md

-# Codebase for the research paper titled "Do automated de-biasing techniques like Scrubber combined with manual techniques like gender swapping in order to mitigate self-reported flairs in Reddit posts to improve NLP’s performance while ensuring protection of atttributes of users from adverserial attacks on privacy?" for the course JBC090- Language and AI
+# Codebase for the course: JBC090- Language and AI
+### *"Do automated de-biasing techniques like Scrubber combined with manual techniques like gender swapping in order to mitigate self-reported flairs in Reddit posts to improve NLP’s performance while ensuring protection of atttributes of users from adverserial attacks on privacy?"*

 ## Overview

 This project is designed to analyze and process text data, focusing on gender-related content.
 It includes functionalities for data loading, cleaning, and applying machine learning models to classify text based on gender.
-The project utilizes various libraries such as Pandas, Scikit-learn, and SpaCy for data manipulation and natural language processing.
+The project utilizes various libraries such as Pandas, Scikit-learn, gensim and SpaCy for data manipulation and natural language processing.

 ## Table of Contents